Speaking & Training

 Does your professional staff or board require training in trauma-informed dispute resolution?
-Karen Snowshoe creates custom training to review and improve your responses to difficult disclosures, to help you uncover the root causes of conflict, and to develop your proficiency in restoring relationships.
+Karen Snowshoe creates custom workshops to review and improve your responses to difficult disclosures, to help you uncover the root causes of conflict, and to develop your proficiency in restoring relationships.
 Karen’s experience spans private and public sectors, including legal, technical, financial, health care, education, and governance.

 - Trauma-informed Advocacy

-- Trauma-informed Dispute Resolution
+- Introduction to Trauma-informed Dispute Resolution

 - Dispute Resolution in the Indigenous Context

-- Creating Trauma-Informed Space for Vulnerable Witnesses
+- Creating Trauma-Informed Space for Vulnerable Clients & Witnesses

 These sessions typically include support and co-facilitation from a Registered Clinical Counselor who works from a trauma-informed and culturally sensitive lens.